smpanaro/tuftswebcenter/README.rst

 	>>> print wc.get_housing_groups_reports("Apartment")

-If you want to bulk download the past exams for a course you can do that too.
+If you want to bulk download the past exams for a course you can do that too.(See if examples/download_exams.py fits your needs.)

 Installation
 ------------